 You are entitled to a free credit report from each of the three major credit bureaus once a year.
 You can get the report at AnnualCreditReport.com.
 Stagger the requests so that you’re looking at a new credit report once every four months.

-FREE CREDIT REPORT: Review your TransUnion credit report for free at any time with myBankrate.
-Get yours right now!
+Review your credit report for free at any time with myBankrate.

 4. Set up mobile alerts

-If you're not the type of person who is disciplined enough to regularly check your credit card account, you can automate the fraud detection process.
-Many large issuers now will let you set up mobile alerts that will alert you:
+If you don’t regularly check your credit card account, you can automate the fraud detection process.
+Many large card issuers now will let you set up mobile alerts that will notify you:

 - When you’re approaching your credit limit.